-Make sure that you're on the Metadata tab on the screenshot below, then click on one of the column headers and choose Keyword.
-Then, filter to images with no keywords by clicking on None.
+Make sure that you're on the Metadata tab shown in the screenshot below, and then click on one of the column headers and choose Keyword.
+Then, filter to show images with no keywords by clicking on None.

 That's it!
 Now you'll see only the images that have no keywords added.

 For even more Lightroom tutorials and Adobe Lightroom preset selections, make sure to check out the articles below: